 Our operations are dependent upon a relatively small group of individuals and, in particular, our executive officers and directors and the members of our advisory board.
 We believe that our success depends on the continued service of our officers, directors and members of our advisory board, at least until we have completed our initial business combination.
 In addition, our executive officers and directors are not required to commit any specified amount of time to our affairs and, accordingly, will have conflicts of interest in allocating their time among various business activities, including identifying potential business combinations and monitoring the related due diligence.
-We do not have an employment agreement with, or key-man insurance on the life of, any of our directors or executive officers.
-The unexpected loss of the services of one or more of our directors or executive officers could have a detrimental effect on us.
+We do not have an employment agreement with, or key-man insurance on the life of, any of our directors could have a detrimental effect on us.